unlimitedsola/SolaNFC/README.md

 ### Executing your script

-Simply by right-clicking your current editing script inside Intellij IDEA and choose `Run/Debug` action.
+Simply by right-clicking your current editing script inside IntelliJ IDEA and choose `Run/Debug` action.

 ### Going further